 The Recommended Daily Allowance (RDA) for iodine was set after World War II.
 The RDA specifies the LEAST amount of any nutrient your body needs.
 In the case of iodine, the RDA is the least amount of iodine needed to prevent goiter and hypothyroidism.
 But what if you want optimal health?
 You will likely need more iodine.
 Original studies for iodine used 9mg of iodine per day.
 In Japan the traditional diet contains around 13.8 mg of iodine per day.

 Integrative physicians usually offer a urinary iodine loading test to determine a supplemental dose for your body.
 Besides performing a urinary test, some signs of iodine deficiency are:

 All of these symptoms correlate to hypothyroidism (low thyroid function).
 Hypothyroidism is an epidemic according to many integrative medicine practitioners.
 Unfortunately, many primary care doctors are unaware and untrained on proper testing for thyroid dysfunction.
-Many times low thyroid is misdiagnosed as major depression, general anxiety, or bipolar disorder.
 An antidepressant prescription will never solve the root problem of low thyroid function.

 Thyroid function and iodine levels are integrally tied to fertility.
 Iodine is imperative for those trying to get pregnant and for fetal development.